nham/wabbo_old_old/notes/metric.md

 A metric space is said to be **sequentially compact** if every sequence in the metric space has a convergent subsequence.
 The last lemma says that every compact metric space is sequentially compact.
 We now endeavor to prove the converse, and hence their equivalence, for metric spaces.

-It will require an intermediate step and some definitions:
+It will require a brief detour:

 If $X$ is a metric space and $\epsilon > 0$, then an **$\epsilon$-net** is a subset $A$ of $X$ such that $X = \bigcup_{y \in A} B(\epsilon, y)$.
 In words, its subset for which the collection of $\epsilon$-balls around $y \in A$ covers $X$.